Landau Eugene Murphy Jr.: That's Life

 After winning, Murphy signed to Sony Records and Columbia Records, and released his first album That's Life on November 21, 2011.
 The album debuted at No. 34 on the Billboard 200, selling 28,000 copies, then fell to No. 41 the next week on the charts.
 It debuted at number one on the Billboard jazz charts, and also reached No. 1 in the Jazz category on Amazon.com.
 By May 2017, the album had sold 156,000 copies.

 Many have compared Murphy's vocals and phrasing to that of Frank Sinatra, a singer he has always admired.
 Many of the tracks from That's Life are Sinatra standards.
 Murphy said of the album, "For a lot of music fans, especially older people, I can bring back some happy memories.
 And hopefully I can create new memories for generations to come."

 That's Life was produced by Steve Tyrell, himself an aficionado of Sinatra's music.

-Live performances
+Performances

-As part of his AGT prize, Murphy headlined a show at the Colosseum Theater at Caesars Palace in Las Vegas.
-Other tour stops include the Apollo Theater in New York, the DTE Energy Center in Detroit with The Temptations, headlining appearances at the West Virginia and California State Fairs, a Super Bowl appearance, a televised performance at The Hollywood Christmas Parade and a string of sold-out headlining shows across the USA (many supporting local charities).
-Major media appearances have included The Today Show, Anderson Cooper, The View, The Talk, The Wendy Williams Show, Fox and Friends, CNN, The Tom Joyner Show, Scott and Todd on WPLJ, and Good Day LA, among others.
+As part of his AGT prize, Murphy headlined a show in Las Vegas at the Colosseum Theater at Caesars Palace.
+He toured other locations including the Apollo Theater in New York City and the DTE Energy Center in Detroit with The Temptations.
+He was a headlining performer at the West Virginia and California State Fairs.
+Murphy made a Super Bowl appearance as well.
+He performed at The Hollywood Christmas Parade and a many sold-out shows in the US, many supporting local charities.
+Major media appearances have included The Today Show, The View, The Talk, The Wendy Williams Show, Fox and Friends, Anderson Cooper 360°, The Tom Joyner Show, Scott and Todd in the Morning on WPLJ, and Good Day LA.